On the jump of the cover time in random geometric graphs: Proof of the upper bound on the cover time with fixed radius

-\end{theorem} \begin{proof} Since we use the construction given in Subsection~\ref{subsection:random_path_good_cubes}, we recall our initial assumptions made on the good cubes $\mathrm{C_i}$ and $\mathrm{C_j}$: both cubes belong to the same strip and they both belong to parallelepipeds not at the boundary of the slice and separated by an even number of parallelepipeds.
+\end{theorem} \begin{proof} Since we use the construction given in Section~\ref{sec:randompaths}, we recall our initial assumptions made on the good cubes $\mathrm{C_i}$ and $\mathrm{C_j}$: both cubes belong to the same horizontal strip and they both belong to parallelepipeds not at the boundary of the slice and separated by an even number of parallelepipeds.
 We will lift these assumptions later.

-Consider any two vertices $x,y$ that belong to the good cubes $\mathrm{C_i}$ and $\mathrm{C_j}$ respectively, and both belong to the largest connected component of the renormalized graph of good cubes.
-As the good cubes $\mathrm{C_i}$ and $\mathrm{C_j}$ belong to long crossings of good cubes (in the renormalized graph) which at the same time contain long crossings of $G$ of length $\Theta(n^{1/d})$, by Theorem~\ref{thm:giantcomponents} $x,y$ then also belong to $L_1(G)$ a.a.s.
+Consider any two vertices $x,y \in \cG_n$ that belong to the good cubes $\mathrm{C_i}$ and $\mathrm{C_j}$ respectively, and both belong to the largest connected component of the renormalized graph of good cubes.
+As the good cubes $\mathrm{C_i}$ and $\mathrm{C_j}$ belong to long crossings of good cubes (in the renormalized graph) which at the same time contain long crossings of $\cG_n$ of length $\Theta(n^{1/d})$ (see item 2) of Remark~\ref{rem:domination_largest_component_good_cubes}), by Theorem~\ref{thm:giantcomponents}, a.a.s.\ $x,y$ then also belong to $L_1$.